oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps (in addition to the checks described in (#sd_jwt_verification) performed after receiving the SD-JWT):

- 1. Decide which Disclosures to release to the Verifier, obtaining consent if necessary.
+ 1. Decide which Disclosures to release to the Verifier, obtaining consent if necessary (note that if and how consent is attained is out of scope for this document).
  2. Verify that each selected Disclosure satisfies one of the two following conditions:
     1. The hash of the Disclosure is contained in the Issuer-signed JWT claims
     2. The hash of the Disclosure is contained in the claim value of another selected Disclosure